Monitoring Docker, OpenShift and Kubernetes - Version 5.2 (Storage usage and alerts)

 Additionally, we have added a diag

-command to be able to collect diagnostic information.
+command to collect diagnostic information.
 You can find more information about

 how to invoke verify